plumvillage/newsletter/src/en/articles/sr-giac-nghiem--peace-and-happiness-walk-hand-in-hand.md

 {% image "article/sr-giac-nghiem/15-edited.jpg" %}

 Just opposite the entrance another stone building conceals the heart of the community: the living room (*salle à vivre*), which simultaneously serves as a dining room, kitchen, and meeting place.
 This is where our dear Thay prepares tea with great simplicity, which he then offers to us with a gesture of great gentleness.
 I am impressed by the deep mindfulness in the gestures of our teacher.
-At this time — I did not know what mindfulness is — I discovered: it is the beauty of full awareness. *Thay is true, Thay is love.*
+At this time — I did not know what mindfulness was — I discovered: it is the beauty of full awareness. *Thay is true, Thay is love.*

 At the end of the room, a door opens into a small meditation room where a fireplace serves as an altar.
 Here the whole community gathers to meditate.
 There, all is happiness.
 Another door opens onto a vast field with a white cloud of wild carrot flowers interwoven with the sky-blue flowers of chicory, just like the Milky Way.
 I secretly think: *God has laid his finger on this precious earth.
 I have arrived, I am home.* Thay is there, his attentive presence pervades the garden, Thay removes the wilted flowers at the end of each day, and waters the plants with care.